ARM-software/arm-trusted-firmware/docs/process/security.rst

   - Any additional software or tools required

-We recommend using `this PGP/GPG key`_ for encrypting the information.
+We recommend using :download:`this PGP/GPG key <./security-reporting.asc>` for
+encrypting the information.
 This key is also available at http://keyserver.pgp.com and LDAP port 389 of the same server.

 The fingerprint for this key is:

 ::